Beauty

 The Cost of Yes

-By Avery Corey, TIWP Student There is a quiet expectation placed on a girl to be pleasing.
+By Avery C., TIWP Student There is a quiet expectation placed on a girl to be pleasing.
 Not powerful.
 Not loud.
 Pleasing.
 It begins early.
 Sit nicely.
 Don’t interrupt.
 Don’t be bossy.
 Smile more.
 Share.
 Be kind.
 The lessons are subtle, but they settle deep.
 A girl learns that approval comes when she is agreeable, […]

 A Girl’s Voice